oktadev/native-java-examples/README.md

 Then, you can test them with an access token and HTTPie.

-You can generate an acces token using [OpenID Connect Debugger](https://oidcdebugger.com/).
+You can generate an access token using [OpenID Connect Debugger](https://oidcdebugger.com/).
 First, you must configure your application on Okta to use OpenID Connect's implicit flow.

 Run `okta login` and open the resulting URL in your browser.
 Go to the **Applications** section and select the application you created with the CLI.
 Edit its General Settings and add **Implicit (Hybrid)** as an allowed grant type, with access token enabled.
 Click **Save** and copy the client ID for the next step.